ramy-khabbaz/MGCP/README.md

-# MGCP — MGC+ coding for DNA and binary channels
+# MGCP — MGC+ coding for DNA and binary channels with insertion, deletion, and substitution (IDS) errors

-MGCP is a Python package implementing the MGC+ family of encoders and decoders for both binary and DNA data.
+MGCP is a Python package implementing the Marker Guess & Checl Plus (MGC+) family of encoders and decoders for both binary and DNA sequences.
 It contains:

-- Encoders/decoders for binary streams and DNA sequences (`mgcp.binary`, `mgcp.dna`).
+- Encoders/decoders for binary and DNA sequences (`mgcp.binary`, `mgcp.dna`).
-- File-level codec that encodes binary files into DNA sequences and decodes them back from noisy reads (`mgcp.dna.codec`).
+- File-level codec that encodes a binary file into a collection of DNA sequences and decodes it back from noisy DNA reads (`mgcp.dna.codec`).
 - Utility modules for simulation, error models, and plotting (`mgcp.utils`).
 - Command-line interface (`mgcp/cli`) that exposes the main workflows.
 - Demos under `demo/` that show end-to-end examples (these require optional external tools).